RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/done_conditions.md

 ## Examples

-Here's a done condition that ends the episode when a goal is scored.
-We would use this as a terminal condition:
+Here's a simple done condition that ends the episode when an agent scores a goal.
+This is a natural end to the episode, so we use it as a terminal condition:

 ```python
 from typing import List, Dict, Any